Vredefort impact structure: Formation and structure

-The impact structure's age is estimated to be 2.023 billion years (± 4 million years), which places it in the Orosirian Period of the Paleoproterozoic Era.
-It is the second oldest universally accepted impact structure on Earth.
-In comparison, it is about 10% older than the Sudbury Basin impact (at 1.849 billion years) and the Yarrabubba impact crater is older than the Vredefort impact structure by about 0.2 billion years.
+Estimates have placed the structure's age to be 2.023 billion years (± 4 million years) or 2.019/2.020 billion years (± 2-3 million years) old, which places it in the Orosirian Period of the Paleoproterozoic Era.
+It is among the oldest universally accepted impact structures on Earth.
+In comparison, it is about 10% older than the Sudbury Basin impact (at 1.849 billion years) and the Yarrabubba impact structure is older than the Vredefort impact structure by about 0.2 billion years.
 Other purported older impact structures have either poorly constrained ages (Dhala impact structure, India) or highly contentious impact evidence in case of the circa 3.023 billion year old Maniitsoq structure, West Greenland and the circa 2.4 billion year old Suavjärvi structure, Russia.
 Their classification as impact structures remain controversial and unsettled.

 The dome in the centre of the impact structure was originally thought to have been formed by a volcanic explosion, but in the mid-1990s, evidence revealed it was the site of a huge bolide impact, as telltale shatter cones were discovered in the bed of the nearby Vaal River.

 This impact structure is one of the few multiple-ringed impact structures on Earth, although they are more common elsewhere in the Solar System.
 Perhaps the best-known example is Valhalla crater on Jupiter's moon Callisto.
 Earth's Moon has some as well.
 Geological processes, such as erosion and plate tectonics, have destroyed most multiple-ring impact structures on Earth.